Current Lab Members

 Lauren Bell

-Lauren is a sophomore studying biomedical engineering and a student in the Kilachand Honors College at Boston University.
-She is interested in engineering nanotechnology in order to improve upon current therapeutics, as well as the general fields of genome editing and biotechnology.
-Lauren is also an ambassador for Boston University Admissions and a member of Alpha Sigma Kappa — Women in Technical Studies.
-In her free time, she enjoys all things dance, listening to music, and exploring Boston.
+Lauren is a senior studying biomedical engineering and a student in the Kilachand Honors College at Boston University.
+She is interested in applying nanotechnology and biomaterials to advance the durability and effectiveness of immunotherapies.
+In her free time, she enjoys going to concerts, baking, and exploring Boston.